offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

     ket1 = value2
 ```

-The key-value pairs of a configuration map resource typically get exposed to a container either as environment variables, files, or command-line arguments.
+The key-value pairs of a configuration map typically get exposed to a container either as environment variables, files, or command-line arguments.
 Keys are limited to certain characters: alphabet, numbers, dashes, underscores, and dots.

 ## Secret